andres-erbsen/dename-writeup/dename.md

 how third parties can verify that the core servers enforce these rules.

+The discussion of the operation of this system is organized as follows:
+Section \ref{relatedwork} contains a short review of several systems that seek to provide similar properties.
+In section
-The discussion of the operation of this system is organized as follows: first, we describe how the servers communicate with each other to apply changes to the directory while ensuring that they end up with identical results.
-This is similar to the problem of replicating a state machine in the presence of malicious faults, but the case we tackle is simpler: we give up being able to tolerate stopping failures by requiring all parties to participate.
-Second, we describe the procedure of looking up users' profiles.
+\ref{consensusSection}, we describe how the servers communicate with each other to apply changes to the directory while ensuring that they end up with identical results.
+In general, this is the problem of replicating a state machine in the presence of malicious faults, but the case we tackle is simpler: we give up being able to tolerate stopping failures by requiring all parties to participate.
+We describe the procedure of looking up users' profiles in section \ref{lookupSection}:
 We start with a trivial but inefficient protocol and end up storing the directory in a Merkle hashed radix tree and serving its branches.
 We argue that if a lookup succeeds, then the result must have been accepted by all servers.
-Third, we tackle the issue of freshness, that is, we provide a system for ensuring that the result represents the most up-to-date state of the system.
-Fourth, we show how independent verifiers can be added to this system in the spirit of Certificate Transparency[@CertificateTransparancy].
+In section \ref{freshness}, we tackle the issue of freshness, that is, we provide a system for ensuring that the result represents the most up-to-date state of the system.
+In section
+\ref{verifiers}, we show how independent verifiers can be added to this system in the spirit of Certificate Transparency[@CertificateTransparancy].
 Starting from the Merkle tree data structure described previously, this addition is relatively straightforward and, as a side effect, enables efficient coherent caching of lookup results.
-Finally, we describe the specifics of our implementation of the protocol described in this paper and evaluate the impact of its use on the usability of two security-critical applications: asynchronous messaging and remote server administration.
+Finally, we describe the specifics of our implementation of the protocol described in this paper in section
+\ref{implementation} and evaluate the impact of its use on the usability of two security-critical applications: asynchronous messaging and remote server administration (section \ref{evaluation}).

 Related work
 ============

-There are a number of systems that map human-readable names to security-critical public information such as public keys.
+\label{relatedwork} There are a number of systems that map human-readable names to security-critical public information such as public keys.
 Subtle differences in the semantics of how the names are assigned can have a huge impact on the security properties of the system.

-**Single-assigner systems**:
+**Single-assigner**:
 The most widely used way of associating public keys with names is the X.509 Public Key Infrastructure.
 Any one of the globally known and trusted set of certificate authorities can handle a certificate singing